 Counseling Services are also provided to participants in the Academic Enrichment Center.
-The University Counselor is licensed by the Arkansas Board of Examiners in Counseling.
 Appointments may be scheduled by contacting the Counseling Office.
 Students who require assistance beyond the scope of the University Counseling Services will be given a referral to a community-based professional counseling agency.